Alejandro-ACS/Socrative-Extractor/README.md

 # Socrative Extractor
-Get questions and possible answers from the Socrative platform without logging in.
+Get questions from the Socrative platform without logging in.

 # Requeriments
 You need to install the json and requests libraries with the nexts command.